 The car was handed over for state tests on January 2, 1934 without guns, which factory number 8 just did not have time to make, but they tested the aircraft with a ski landing gear.

-About guns it is worth saying a few words separately.
-It was supposed to strengthen the armament of the new aircraft through the installation of two 75-mm agro-industrial cannons - Kurchevsky's aviation cannons.
-There was such a fetish at the time, dynamo-guns that had no recoil.
+A few words should be said about the guns separately.
+It was supposed to strengthen the armament of the new aircraft by installing two 75-mm guns of the agro-industrial complex - aviation guns Kurchevsky.
+There was such a fetish at the time, dynamo-jet guns that had no recoil.

 But since Kurchevsky was more a charlatan than an engineer, then overlays always occurred with his creations.
 So this time, the I-14 was tested without guns.